-Another useful acronym for capturing subjective information is “oldcarts” (Gossman, Lew, & Ghassemzadeh, 2020).
+Another useful acronym for capturing subjective information is OLDCARTS (Gossman et al., 2020).

-- Severity: Using a scale of 1 to 10, 1 being the least, 10 being the worst, how does the patient rate the CC?
+Severity: Using a scale of 1 to 10, 1 being the least severe, 10 being the most severe, how does the patient rate the CC?

 A coach can easily adapt this method to their sessions and exclude whatever does not apply.

-For example, a life coach may not need to know or ask about location unless the client indicates that every time they are in a particular spot, they notice X. Here the idea is shifted from a location in the body to a location in the environment.
-The coach also might not need to ask about radiation.
+For example, a life coach may not need to know or ask about location unless the client indicates that every time they are in a particular spot, they notice X. Here, the idea is shifted from a location in the body to a location in the environment.

 The professional only includes information that is tangible in this section.
 In a clinical setting, this might be details about:

-A clinical example is, “Patients heart rate is X.” “Upon examination of the patient’s eyes, it was found that they are unable to read lines X and X.”
+Some clinical examples include, “Patients heart rate is X.” “Upon examination of the patient’s eyes, it was found that they are unable to read lines X and X.”

-In a coaching situation, a coach might include some of this information, but it depends on why the client is seeking assistance from the coach, and what type of coaching is done.
+In a coaching situation, a coach might include some of this information, but it depends on why the client is seeking assistance from the coach and the type of coaching.
 For instance, a health or fitness coach might want to note diagnostic details like vital signs before, during, and after exercise.

-Most coaches do not talk in terms of symptoms or signs, but if you happen to do so, then it is important to understand this distinction:
+Most coaches do not talk in terms of symptoms or signs, but if you happen to do so, then it is important to understand the distinction between them.

 Symptoms are what the person tells you is going on physically, psychologically, and emotionally.
 They are the client’s subjective opinion and should be included in the “S” part of your notes.